Charting the coming synergy between lattice QCD and high-energy phenomenology: Appendix: Tabulated sensitivities

 \section{Appendix: Tabulated sensitivities}

-The appendix gives tables similar to Table VI of the first \texttt{PDFSense} paper, in this case consisting of ranking tables of the Mellin moments $\langle x^n \rangle$ and for the isovector quasi-PDF at several values of $x$ and $P_z$.
+Similar to Table VI of the \texttt{PDFSense} paper in Ref.~\cite{Wang:2018heo}, the Appendix gives in Tables~\ref{tab:rank_1}--\ref{tab:rank_3} a series of ranking tables of the Mellin moments $\langle x^n \rangle$.
+Additional tables for other moments and for the isovector quasi-PDF at several values of $x$ and $P_z$ appear in the companion website given as Ref.~\cite{Website}.

 \linespread{0.8}

 \linespread{1.6}

 {}